SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/03-Reading-and-Printing-a-Matrix.md

 // Printing the matrix
 for (int row = 0; row < matrix.length; row++) {
     for (int col = 0; col < matrix[row].length; col++) {

+        //access the element
         int element = matrix[row][col];

         System.out.print(element + " ");
     }

     System.out.println();
 }
 ```
+This is a standard way to print a two-dimensional array.

+We access each element of the array one by one and make them print separated by a space.
 [/slide]